-3 Credits This course provides an introductory exposure to the topics of regional and global climate change.
-Students gain scientific knowledge of concepts and relationships such as: controls of Earth's climate system, climate classification, the greenhouse effect, feedback mechanisms, natural and human factors contributing to climate change, and global climate modeling.
-Course fee.
+4 Credits This course provides an introductory exposure to the topics of regional and global climate change.
+Students use quantitative methods and gain scientific knowledge of concepts and relationships such as: controls of Earth's climate system, climate classification, the greenhouse effect, feedback mechanisms, natural and human factors contributing to climate change, and global climate modeling.

-MET 255 - Practicum Broadcast Meteorology
+MET 255 - Broadcast Meteorology Practicum

-3 Credits This practicum provides students with an introduction to the field of broadcast meteorology and offers hands-on experience in creating and airing weather reports at the Northland News Center in Duluth.
+3 Credits This practicum provides students with an introduction to the field of broadcast meteorology and offers hands-on experience in creating and airing weather reports at a broadcast station in the Duluth area.
 Students become familiar with the technology and operating procedures of a news/weather/sports studio environment, gain skills in the use of specialized software, and learn how to put together a broadcast package under time constraints.
-For this course, students must arrange their own transportation to the Northland News Center in Duluth.
+For this course, students must arrange their own transportation to broadcast station in Duluth.